Glen Ray Price - NewsBreak

 In lieu of flowers the family is requesting that donations be made to the local chapter of the ALS Foundation.
 All donations made through Glen’s direct fundraising link will go the the WV Chapter that helped Glen and his family during this very difficult time.

-Donations can be made at the following web address or if preferred a check may be mailed to the address listed below:
+Donations can be made at the following web address or if preferred a check can be mailed to the address listed below.

 https://donate.als.org/fundraiser/3623401